-Beginning January 1, 2017, a RAO must permit inspection or furnish a copy of a requested public record within 10 business days following receipt of the request.
+Beginning January 1, 2017, an RAO must permit inspection or furnish a copy of a requested public record within 10 business days following receipt of the request.
 RAOs may petition the Supervisor of Records for an extension if they are unable to grant access to the requested public records in this time period.

-While requests for records may be made verbally, in person, it is preferable to make the request in writing to reduce confusion.
+While requests for records may be made verbally, or in person, it is preferable to make the request in writing to reduce confusion.
 A copy of the written request is required to file an appeal with the Supervisor of Records.

 The Supervisor of Records' Public Access Regulations allowing records custodians to charge 5 cents for black and white paper copies or computer printouts of public records for both single and double-sided sheets was codified and will remain effective with the new law.

 Beginning January 1, 2017, if a response to a public records request requires more than 2 hours of employee time, a municipal RAO may assess a fee of the hourly rate of the lowest-paid employee with the skills necessary to search for, retrieve and compile, or reproduce a requested record.
 However, the fee shall not exceed $25 an hour.
 Also, you may not charge for segregation or redaction.
 The fee amount, charging for segregation, and or redaction may be approved by the Supervisor of Public Records.
 Municipalities with populations of 20,000 people or fewer will be permitted to charge for the first 2 hours of employee time.